AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 ## Known limitations {#known-limitations}

-Note the following known limitations for the beta release of this functionality:
+Note the following known limitations that currently apply to this functionality:

 * Export to JSON or Parquet files with hierarchical schemas is not supported at this time.
 You can export arrays to flat schema CSV, JSON, and Parquet files only.
 * At this time, *you can only export simple arrays (or arrays of primitive values) to cloud storage destinations*.
 This means that you can export array objects which include string, int, or boolean values.
 You cannot export maps or arrays of maps or objects The calculated fields modal window only displays the arrays that you can export.
+* The functions `array_to_string`, `filterArray`, `transformArray`, and `flattenArray` are in Beta.
+Contact your Adobe representative if you would like to use those functions.

 ## Prerequisites {#prerequisites}